tsclay/RAPP/README.md

 - PostgreSQL for database
 - PHP for server language

-**This guide will not discuss how to use React, PHP, LAMP/MAMP, PostgreSQL, and Apache outside of configuration.**
+**This guide is not a tutorial on how to use React, PHP, LAMP/MAMP, PostgreSQL, and Apache.
+This guide only covers configuration.**

 <br>